stefek99/wings-integration/README.md

 }
 ```

-Previous functions are more technical and allow you to mint token rewards for forecasters, get the token
+The previous functions are allow you to mint token rewards for the WINGS community evaluation bounty, get the token
 address and allow you to release tokens and make them transferable.

 **What is important**, is to keep collected ETH on the crowdfunding contract and to make it possible